Dog Walker Health and Safety Templates

 The main hazards for dog walkers include dog behaviour, road safety, lone working, and waste handling.

 Dog walking brings a range of risks that are often underestimated.
 Dogs can behave unpredictably, leading to bites or escapes, while busy roads increase the risk of accidents.
 Working alone can leave dog walkers vulnerable if they’re injured or approached by strangers, and handling dog waste carries hygiene risks.
-Our Dog Walker Risk Assessment Template highlights these key hazards and provides example controls to help you manage them effectively.

 What health and safety policies do dog walkers need?

-A health and safety policy sets out how you manage risks such as dog handling, road safety, lone working, and waste disposal.
-While it’s a legal requirement for larger businesses, smaller dog walking businesses benefit too, as it shows professionalism and a commitment to safety.
-Our Health and Safety Policy Template is ready-to-use and can be tailored to your dog walking business, saving you time and helping you stay compliant.
+A health and safety policy sets out how you will manage health and safety within your dog walking business.
+While it’s a legal requirement for larger businesses, smaller dog walking businesses benefit too, as it reassures clients, shows professionalism and a commitment to safety.

 Are dog walkers classed as lone workers?